efrecon/machinery/docs/Reference.md

-be run on the cluster. `machinery` can automatically bring up specific project files onto machines that it controls. `machinery` is able to substitute the value of local environment variables in the compose project files before bringing the components up.
+be run on the cluster. `machinery` can automatically bring up specific project files onto machines that it controls. `machinery` is able to substitute the value of local environment variables in the compose project files before bringing the services up.
 Together with conventions for the dynamic construction of network-related environment variables, this provides for a simple mechanism for service discovery.